HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - interface 🖐️ used
   - contract 🎓 known
   - module 🖐️ used
-  - call stack  👂 heard
+  - call stack  🎓 known
 - Functions
   - signature 🖐️ used
   - argument 🖐️ used